essential-contributions/calldata-compression/README.md

 # Essential Calldata Compression

-Generalized calldata compression strategy aimed at making account abstraction more approachable on rollups with a specific interest in ERC-4337.
+Generalized calldata compression strategy aimed at making account abstraction more approachable on rollups.
+This strategy can be applied to any contract, but the analysis scripts pay particular attention to ERC-4337 as an example.
+This is intended to serve as an immediate generalized first step towards acheiving even more copression in the future.
 Keep reading to find out how the strategy works, or...

 [**Jump Here**](./METRICS.md) to see how applying this strategy today can achieve a 75% or more reduction in _gas costs_ (over 85% data reduction).